Falcon-05/PickaxeBalancing/README.md

 Silver Pickaxe
 * Tool speed increased from 11 to 16
+* Pickaxe power increased from 45% to 50%

 Tungsten Pickaxe
 * Tool speed reduced from 19 to 15